 Students considering a major in computer science should complete CSCI 150 and MATH 130 by the end of their first year; completing CSCI 151 also in the first year is strongly recommended.
-Though starting with CSCI 150 in the second year is possible, it makes completing the major within four years difficult.
+If possible, completing MATH 240 in the Spring semester of the first year is also highly recommended.
+Though starting with CSCI 150 in the second year is possible, it can make completing the major within four years more challenging.

-In the second year, students planning to major in computer science should complete CSCI 230 and MATH 240 in the fall semester.
+In the second year, students planning to major in computer science should complete CSCI 230 in the fall semester, also taking CSCI 280 if the prerequisites have been met.
+If MATH 240 has not already been completed, it should be taken in the Spring semester.
 Those who have not yet taken CSCI 151 should complete that course in the spring semester; those who have already completed it should take CSCI 250 in the spring semester.
 Students may also consider enrolling in a 300-level spring semester elective for which they have completed the prerequisites.